Where to stay in Alice Springs

 You’ll feel like you’re staying at a friend’s home at Wilmots on Dixon, an old-school B&B within a large local house.

 I’m using the term ‘luxury’ quite loosely here.
-The city doesn’t have five-star hotels, but there is a handful of Alice Springs accommodation that is considered to be much nicer than the rest.
+The city doesn’t have five-star hotels, but there is a handful of Alice Springs accommodations that is considered to be much nicer than the rest.

 These tend to be the best Alice Springs hotels for people looking for comfort, security and in-house restaurants, slightly away from the centre of town.